agrc/gis.utah.gov/src/content/blog/2020-01-29-cognitive-maps.md

 ### Mapping and Navigation in the Animal World

-{: .text-left}

 It turns out that humans are not the only creatures on the planet that are spatially aware.
 Internal mapping and navigation is widely seen throughout the animal world.
 Instinctually, it's linked to foraging and habitat.
 This can be seen in birds and mammals when they cache food and dig it up later.
 Their brains are memorizing locations[^Jabr-2011].
 Homing pigeons are a good example of using internal navigation; they can return home after being transported hundreds of miles away.
 Arctic tern travel even greater distances.
 Using geolocators, a group of researchers found that these birds migrate a total of 43,000 miles as they travel from the North Pole to the South and back again[^Amos-2010].

 Bees take this a step further and communicate their spatial knowledge with others in their hive.
 Apart from humans, they are thought to be the only creatures known to do this[^Hoxeng-2019].
 Using the position of the sun as a datum, they share distance and direction to nearby food sources with other bees[^Frisch-1993].
-The Smithsonian has captured this remarkable behavior, which is known as the waggle dance, in this [YouTube clip](https://www.youtube.com/watch?v=LU_KD1enR3Q){:target="\_blank"}.
+The Smithsonian has captured this remarkable behavior, which is known as the waggle dance, in this [YouTube clip](https://www.youtube.com/watch?v=LU_KD1enR3Q).

 <div class="flex flex--around">
   <figure class="caption">